danielmapar/SystemDesign/designing-data-intensive-applications/README.md

     * People often talk of a dichotomy between `scaling up` (vertical scaling, moving to a more powerful machine) and `scaling out` (horizontal scaling, distributing the load across multiple smaller machines).
 Distributing load across multiple machines is also known as a shared-nothing architecture.
 A system that can run on a single machine is often simpler, but high-end machines can become very expensive, so very intensive workloads often can’t avoid scaling out.
 In reality, good architectures usually involve a pragmatic mixture of approaches: for example, using several fairly powerful machines can still be simpler and cheaper than a large number of small virtual machines.

-    * While distributing stateless services across multiple machines is fairly straightforward, taking stateful data systems from a single node to a distributed setup can intro‐ duce a lot of additional complexity.
-For this reason, common wisdom until recently was to keep your database on a single node (scale up) until scaling cost or high- availability requirements forced you to make it distributed.
+    * While distributing stateless services across multiple machines is fairly straightforward, taking stateful data systems from a single node to a distributed setup can introduce a lot of additional complexity.
+For this reason, common wisdom until recently was to keep your database on a single node (scale up) until scaling cost or high-availability requirements forced you to make it distributed.

     * **As the tools and abstractions for distributed systems get better, this common wisdom may change, at least for some kinds of applications.
 It is conceivable that distributed data systems will become the default in the future, even for use cases that don’t handle large volumes of data or traffic.**